Galveston County Property Tax Protest

 • Hurricane and flood zone complexity Galveston County’s coastal location means thousands of properties sit in FEMA-designated flood zones with varying risk levels.
 GCAD’s mass appraisal models often fail to account for how flood zone designation, elevation requirements, and escalating insurance costs reduce a property’s true market value.

 • Island vs. mainland valuation gaps Galveston Island properties face unique risks and costs, from storm surge exposure to mandatory pilings requirements, that mainland properties don’t share.
-Yet GCAD’s neighborhood models sometimes draw comparisons across these fundamentally different markets, creating systematic overvaluations for island homeowners.
+Yet GCAD’s neighborhood models sometimes draw comparisons across these fundamentally different markets, creating systematic overvaluations for island property owners.

 • Short-term rental and tourism property confusion Galveston attracts over 7 million visitors annually, and GCAD now treats many short-term rental properties as business personal property.
 This dual classification creates valuation inconsistencies where homes used part-time as rentals are compared against full-time residential properties, or vice versa.